Introduction

 - Direct-sown seedbeds that are still germinating

-That said, young seedlings and newly sown seeds are slightly different.
-Their roots are still shallow, so they may need lighter, more regular attention until they establish.
-Once plants are growing strongly, though, deeper watering usually gives better results.
+Young seedlings and newly sown seeds are a bit different.
+Their roots are still shallow, so they often need lighter, more regular attention until they establish.

-Consistent moisture will not stop every crop from bolting, especially during a proper heatwave.
+Consistent moisture will not stop every crop from bolting, especially in a proper heatwave.
 However, it gives vegetables a much better chance of staying productive for longer.
-In summer, that steady root moisture is often the difference between a crop that keeps growing and one that panics, flowers and gives up.

 How to Keep Newly Sown Seeds Moist in Summer

-Newly sown seeds are one of the easiest things to lose during hot weather.
+Newly sown seeds are one of the easiest things to lose in hot weather.

 Established plants can usually cope with a short dry spell because they already have roots in the soil.
-Seeds do not.
-They sit close to the surface, right where the soil dries out fastest.
+Seeds cannot.
+They sit right at the surface, which is the first part of the soil to dry out.

-That means a seedbed can look fine when you sow it, then dry out before germination has really started.
-Once that happens, you often end up with patchy rows, weak seedlings, or nothing coming up at all.
+That means a seedbed can look fine when you sow it, then dry out before germination really gets going.
+When that happens, you often end up with patchy rows, weak seedlings, or nothing at all.

 This is especially common with slower-germinating crops such as: